 Investors and savers can do better by changing investment allocation according to market climate.
 This does not involve frequent trading as there were relatively few changes of the Market Climate Score (MCS) from Jan-2000 to Aug-2016, as shown on the chart below.
 Periods of market weakness are defined by market climate scores MCS=3 and MCS=4 when equity funds are avoided.

-The simple strategy described here should always provide higher returns than buy-and-hold, and perform better than most managed or index funds.
+Over the longer term, this simple strategy described here should always provide higher returns than buy-and-hold, and perform better than most managed or index funds.